Skip to main content

 Submit your details to get sandbox credentials.

 Once approved, open the OMS Dashboard and navigate to API Keys.
-Generate a new key and store it immediately, it is shown only once.
+Generate a new key and store the secret immediately, it is shown only once.
+Keys do not expire by default, support an optional enforced expiration, and can be rotated from the dashboard at any time.

-Treat your API key like a password.
-If it is ever compromised, revoke it from the dashboard and generate a new one immediately.
+Treat your API key secret like a password.
+If it is ever compromised, revoke the key from the dashboard and generate a new one immediately.

 2